 “Having all of these other people in the mix has been tremendous,” she says, “and recognising that everyone has something they bring to the table.
 Where I see our biggest growth has been in our people resource.”

-As your business evolves, you won’t just need more people: you’ll also need people to fill different roles.
+As your business evolves, you won’t just need more people: you’ll also need people in new roles.
 Depending on your planned operations, you may find yourself looking for a roaster, business development manager, or green buyer.

 And, perhaps more importantly, how are you going to ensure that the team runs smoothly?
-Kathy tells me that, since the roastery is now in a different area from the café and restaurant, communication between the different sections became harder.
+Kathy tells me that, since their roastery is now in a different area from the café and restaurant, communication between the different units has become harder.